AnoopAlias/AUTOM8N/docs/installation_cluster.rst

 It is recommended that you setup XtendWeb cluster on CentOS7 with latest cPanel (v64 as of writing this).

-We do support CentOS6, but it is less tested and some programs like stunnel startup script etc is lacking in CentOS6 .
+We do support CentOS6, but it is less tested and has some disadvantages like stunnel startup script is lacking in CentOS6 .

 XtendWeb cluster needs atleast 2 servers.
 Only one of the server need a valid cPanel license